gyanasahoo2520/Food-Ordering-Website/README.md

 ### [Namaste React Live Course](https://learn.namastedev.com/courses/namaste-react-live) from Zero to Hero 🚀 by [Akshay Saini](https://www.linkedin.com/in/akshaymarch7/) Founder of [NamasteDev](https://courses.namastedev.com/learn/Namaste-React).

-- I made [🚀 foodie-apps 😍](https://foodie-apps.netlify.app//) from scratch using React.js and Parcel.js, which is the part of this course.
+- I made [🚀 food_Junction-App ](https://food-junction2520.netlify.app//) from scratch using React.js and Parcel.js, which is the part of this course.

 ## To Clone this Repository